General-code/TIL/Javascript DOM manipulation.md

 ## removing Element
 - **remove vs removeChild** method
 - **removeChild needs a parent Element** and the target of elimination.
+  - return the reference to the object taken away from the document object model
 - **remove** method remove itself